 But it doesn’t stop with just outright blocking.
 A slow bleed is another way.

-Now I get it, it’s their platforms so it’s their rules.
-If Facebook wants to block content on its service it’s their choice.
-If Google wants to adjust its algorithm to favor more traditional medical sites that’s their choice.
+Now I get it, it’s their platform, so it’s their rules.
+If Facebook wants to block content on its service, it’s their choice.
+If Google wants to adjust its algorithm to favor more traditional medical sites, that’s their choice.

 I’m not pointing out freedom of speech issues or anything like that.
 That’s a topic for another discussion.

-This isn’t just outright bans either.
-I’m sure you’ve seen countless examples of bloggers who fret because of the latest Google algorithm update, or organic reach with Pinterest is not as good as previous.
+This isn’t just outright bans, either.
+I’m sure you’ve seen countless examples of bloggers who fret because the latest Google algorithm update or organic reach with Pinterest is not as good as previous.
 With their automated systems, they could even falsely block you.
 Good luck trying to get a hold of customer service.
 That’s another automated bot too!